adelriosantiago/adelriosantiago-blog/amazing-switzerland/eng.md

 # Three things you notice when you first arrive in Switzerland

-It has been around 10 days that I moved Switzerland as a tech tech consultant.
-Here are a few things that you notice after first arriving this amazing country.
+It has been around 10 days since I moved to Switzerland as a tech consultant.
+Here are a few things that you notice after arriving this amazing country.

 ### 1.- Trains departing on second precision